-A formal proof activity is generally part of the formal validation activity, which consists in ensuring the validity of a theorem.
-Validation may be based on a number of techniques, the two main ones being formal proof and model checking.
+The activity of formal proof is necessarily part of the activity of formal validation, which consists in providing assurance of the validity of a theorem.
+Validation can implement different techniques, the two main ones being formal proof and model checking.

-A certain number of proof assistants have been developed and are used within academia and industry.
-They can use a variety of techniques (see Formal Method on Wikipedia).
+There are a number of proof assistants that have been developed and are used either in the academic world or in industry.
+They can implement various techniques (See Formal Methods on Wikipédia).

-The particularity of B Method is that the lemmas that must be proven are produced by a tool (a proof obligation generator) in a language that corresponds to the first order logic associated with the set theory.
+The specificity of the formal method B is that the lemmas to be proved are produced by a tool (proof obligation generator) in a language corresponding to the first order logic associated with set theory.

-The proof tools used in the context of the method include:
+The proof tools used in the framework of the method include: